elenam/SortingCompetitionMaterials2021/README.md

 The numbers are sorted on the following criteria:

 * The number of 1s in the binary representation of a number.
 For instance, 16 is 10000 is binary, and goes before 3, which is 11 in binary.
 There is no padding of zeros in the beginning.
-* If the number of 1s is equal, the numbers are compared the length of the longest repeated substring of zeros and ones in their binary representation, i.e. the longest pattern that apprears at least twice (non-overlapping).
-For instance, 7 (111 in binary) and 73 (1001001 in binary) both have three 1s, but the longest repeated substring in 1, of length 1, and the longest repeated substring in 73 is 100 (or, alternatively, 001), of length 3.
+* If the number of 1s is equal, the numbers are compared by the length of the longest repeated substring of zeros and ones in their binary representation, i.e. by the length of the longest pattern that apprears at least twice (non-overlapping).
+For instance, 7 (111 in binary) and 73 (1001001 in binary) both have three 1s, but the longest repeated substring in 7 is 1, of length 1, and the longest repeated substring in 73 is 100 (or, alternatively, 001), of length 3.
 Thus 7 is before 73.
-Also note that even though the pattern 1001 appears twice in 1001001, the two occurrences share the middle 1, and therefore are ovelapping and don't count.
+Also note that even though the pattern 1001 appears twice in 1001001, the two occurrences share the middle 1, and therefore are ovelapping and don't count as a pattern of length 4.
 * If both of the above comparisons are equal, the number with the lower value is first.
 For instance, 5 (101 in binary) and 9 (1001 in binary) both have two 1s and the longest repeated substring of length 1, so 5 is before 9 since it is smaller.